msgpack/msgpack-ruby/README.md

 MessagePack for Ruby should run on x86, ARM, PowerPC, SPARC and other CPU architectures.

 And it works with MRI (CRuby) and Rubinius.
-Patches to improve portability is highly welcomed.
+Patches to improve portability are highly welcomed.

 ## Serializing objects